-I’m a London based journalist with bylines in The Financial Times, The Times, and The New World, and words in Private Eye.
+I’m a London based NCTJ qualified journalist working for The New World magazine with bylines in The Financial Times, The Times, The Mirror, and Private Eye.
 I have also appeared on BBC Radio 4 and LBC.
 I received the 2025 National SPA Award for Best Comment Piece, for an article about assisted dying.
-I am currently studying to receive my NCTJ.

 The great university rip-off